recvmsg(3) - phpMan

 and set errno to [EAGAIN] or [EWOULDBLOCK].

-In the msghdr structure, the msg_name and msg_namelen members specify
+In the msghdr structure, the msg_name member may be a null pointer if

 nected, the msg_name and msg_namelen members shall be ignored.
 The

-required.
-The msg_iov and msg_iovlen fields are used to specify where
+msg_iov and msg_iovlen fields are used to specify where the received

-the received data shall be stored. msg_iov points to an array of iovec
+data shall be stored.
+The msg_iov member points to an array of iovec

-structures; msg_iovlen shall be set to the dimension of this array.
-In
+structures; the msg_iovlen member shall be set to the dimension of this

-each iovec structure, the iov_base field specifies a storage area and
+array.
+In each iovec structure, the iov_base field specifies a storage

-the iov_len field gives its size in bytes.
-Each storage area indicated
+area and the iov_len field gives its size in bytes.
+Each storage area

-by msg_iov is filled with received data in turn until all of the
+indicated by msg_iov is filled with received data in turn until all of

 Upon successful completion, the msg_flags member of the message header